malloydata/malloy-cli/README.md

 [`gCloud`](https://cloud.google.com/cli) is a command-line tool to work with Google Cloud.
 Among other things, it can store authentication information for BigQuery.
 If you already use gCloud to query BigQuery, setting up a connection is as simple as `malloy connections create-bigquery <name>` - no additional authentication information is required.
 Note that there are other options that you might want to set, such as billing limits - to see possible options, use `malloy connections create-bigquery --help`.

+#### Default connections

+By default, two connections are created if you don't already have a name that overrides them - "bigquery" and "duckdb".
+If malloy or malloySQL files reference these connections, they are created automatically.
+DuckDB uses a built-in instance of DuckDB, and BigQuery attempts to connect to BigQuery using any existing authentication already stored on your computer (like if you have gcloud installed).

 ## Usage

 ### Run MalloySQL